MrLeninstalock/Latency-monitor/README.md

 Moreover I was starting an internship in which I have to use flask and maybe Chart.js, so it was like an introduction to my internship.

+## How to install

+`pip install -r requirements`
+`python ping.py` will start pinging google
+`python main.py` will launch the web interface

 ## How it works

 Ping.py juste ping google.fr continuously and print the result in resultat_ping.